 "I just don't see what appeal it has to you."

-"Look," Ryouko's father interrupted, sticking his hand forward.
+"Look," Ryouko's father interrupted, sticking his hand forward, as if to physically separate the two of them.
 "Let's not rehash this argument again.
 He's an adult.
 He can make his own decisions."

 "That's right," the old man said, somewhat nonplussed by the unexpected defense.

 "I just want him to know we don't need the Allocs," her mother insisted.
 "We'll be fine without it.
 I just don't want to see you die, Dad."

 The blunt phrasing cast an additional pallor over the table.

 "I could easily make it out alive," the old man said, having heard it before.

 "Come on, you two," Ryouko's father tried to interject.

 "Your mother is still alive, isn't she?" her grandfather pointed out.

 In truth, the only reason they knew that was because they had yet to receive an official death notice.
 Sometime over the past twelve years, the woman had simply stopped writing.